-Beyond that, Germany have lost in each of his three appearances for the national team.
-The first was a goal-fest, a 5-3 loss to Switzerland, with the young keeper culpable for one of the strikes.
+Beyond that, Germany has lost in each of his three appearances for the national team.
+The first was a goal fest, a 5-3 loss to Switzerland, with the young keeper culpable for one of the strikes.

 Three months later, he was thrust into action against Argentina after Ron-Robert Zieler was dismissed and his first action was to save a Lionel Messi penalty.
 Things went downhill from there, though, as Germany slipped to a 3-1 loss.

 The nadir was in the post-season tour of the USA.
-When given a chance to impress against the hosts, Ter Stegen failed miserably, scoring a comical own goal.
-Joachim Low's side have conceded 12 times in his three caps.
+When given a chance to impress against the home side, Ter Stegen failed miserably, scoring a comical own goal.
+Joachim Low's side has conceded 12 times in his three caps.

 That said, the only way he will improve in big game situations is to play in critical matches and there is little doubt that he has all the ability to become one Germany's great goalkeepers.
 One of them, Oliver Kahn, is of the opinion that he could become one of the best ever.